ocluf/justship/README.md

-# Just Ship - as Svelte 5 SaaS Boilerplate 🚀
+# Just Ship - A Svelte 5 SaaS Boilerplate 🚀

 ### Comes With 🌟